Alnykin/Enterprise-Security-Homelab-Project/README.md

 # Enterprise Security Homelab Project

 ## Overview
 This project focused on building a virtualized homelab simulating the core components of a corporate network.
 The goal was to  develop hands-on experience with enterprise infrastructure, identity management, endpoint administration, centralized monitoring, and defensive security operations.
-The environment also serves as a foundation for future labs and exercises.
+It also serves as a foundation for future labs and exercises.

 ## Architecture
 This environment consists of seven virtual machines, each fulfilling a distinct role within the network.
 Core services include Active Directory for centralized authentication and identity management, a jumpbox for controlled access to internal systems, Wazuh for security monitoring and log analysis, and a MailHog server for internal email functionality and testing.

 #### Network Layout: 10.0.0.0/24